johntxt/hangers/README.md

 # Hangers

 [Hangers](https://hangers.party/) is a multiplayer game of words and wits!
 To win, you must guess every opponent's secret word before they guess yours.
-Battle opponents worldwide in the Arena or play with friends in a Private Match!
+Play with friends or challenge opponents worldwide in the Arena!

 ## Report a problem